yeo/hanami-blog/content/posts/the-quirks-of-gmail-ui.md

 series: ["Tale of email"]
 ---

-# A Tale of email
+# A Tale of DKIM signed email

 I run a [hanami](https://hanami.run), an email forwarding service and I have a few stories about email that I want to share.
 Today I want to